-The federal government has committed $130 million of "green infrastructure" funding to a British Columbia project designed to support mining proposals.
-According to Prime Minister Harper, the proposed 335-kilometer Northwest Transmission Line would contribute to "a more efficient energy grid" and provide "cleaner, greener energy" -- but he overlooked the fact its main purpose is to extend the existing electrical grid to support resource extraction in the province's northwest corner.
+VICTORIA, BC - The Federal government today committed $130 million of federal "green infrastructure" funding to a British Columbia project designed to support mining proposals.
+According to Prime Minister Harper, the proposed 335-kilometer Northwest Transmission Line would contribute to "a more efficient energy grid" and provide "cleaner, greener energy"- but he overlooked the fact its main purpose is to extend the existing electrical grid to support resource extraction in the province's northwest corner.

-"This is not the first place you would extend the grid to if you want to develop renewable energy," said Tom Hackney, BC Sustainable Energy Association vice-president for Policy.
+"This is not the first place you would extend the grid to if you want to develop renewable energy," said Tom Hackney, Vice-President for Policy at the BC Sustainable Energy Association.
 "There are more promising areas much closer to population centres where the power is needed.
 This project is on the books because mine proposals in the area would not be viable without it."

 As a secondary benefit, the proposed transmission line would also bring the province's largely clean-energy grid to remote First Nations communities, which presently rely on noisy and polluting diesel generators.